-G2 Web Services presented, sponsored and exhibited at last week’s MasterCard Global Risk Conference in Phuket, Thailand.
+G2 presented, sponsored and exhibited at last week’s Mastercard Global Risk Conference in Phuket, Thailand.
 The conference, which took place over three days, brought together industry experts to discuss and present on the latest tools and technology for fraud prevention, including key payment security issues, vulnerabilities and innovative techniques to mitigate fraud.

 - Sign card network program letters as applicable